unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/02_explore/06_team-work.md

 To manage the members of a cell, navigate to the cell's **Members** tab.

-From here, you can add delete members, and attribute roles to members.
+From here, you can add, delete members, and attribute roles to members.

 To add a member to a cell: